Colts get 1st win of season, top sputtering Dolphins 27-17

 Among the Dolphins’ problems: They were outgained 226-15 in the middle two quarters; went 30 minutes — game time, not real time — between first downs; jumped offside on a punt to extend a Colts drive that turned into Indianapolis’ first touchdown; and then Brissett lost the ball early in the fourth quarter for a turnover after evading two tackles but not a third wave.

-Wentz found Alie-Cox for a score that restored the 17-point lead midway through the fourth and Miami fans began leaving in droves.
+“We’re out there taking turns making mistakes, in all three phases,” Flores said.

 Brissett threw another TD pass, this one to DeVante Parker to get Miami back within 10 on the ensuing possession.
 But a pass interference call on third down extended the next Indy drive instead of giving Miami the ball again with about 4 minutes left, and the Colts ran out the clock.

+“You don’t think 0-4.
+Who thinks ‘lose’?’”
+Colts linebacker Darius Leonard said.
+“You think every game, you’re going to win the game.
+Who’s even thinking about 0-4 right now?
+We’re 1-3.
+That’s the mindset now, to keep building.”

 INJURIES